sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 remove The original epoched dataset is by default overwritten by the baseline-removed dataset.
 Note: There is no uniformly 'optimum' method for selecting either the baseline period or the baseline value.
-Using the mean value in the pre-stimulus period (the [pop_rmbase.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_rmbase.m) default) is effective for many datasets, if the goal of the analysis is to define transformations that occur in the data following the time-locking events.
+Using the mean value in the pre-stimulus period (the [pop_rmbase.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_rmbase.m) default) is effective for many datasets if the goal of the analysis is to define transformations that occur in the data following the time-locking events.
-By default baseline removal will be performed on all channels data.
+By default, baseline removal will be applied to all channels.
 However, you can also choose specific channels by type (can be specified while editing channel information), or manually